Integrality of Hecke eigenvalues and the growth of Hecke fields: Integrality of eigenvalues

 \begin{lem} For a sufficiently large positive integer $N$, the composite

 is injective. \end{lem} \begin{proof}Let $M_N$ be the kernel of $\mathrm{pr}_N\circ e$.
 Then, by definition, we have the descending filtration $M\supset M_1\supset\cdots$ of $L$-vector spaces.
-Since $M$ is finite dimensional, this sequence stabilizes for a sufficiently large integer $N'$.
+Since $M$ is finite dimensional, this sequence stabilizes for sufficiently large integer $N'$.
 If $M_{N'}\neq 0$, then $e$ is not injective.
-Hence, we have $M_{N'}=0$. \end{proof} \begin{lem} The $R$-module $M_0$ is finitely generated. \end{lem} \begin{proof}Let us take a positive integer $N$ such that $\mathrm{pr}_N\circ e:M\rightarrow L^N$ is injective by Lemma \ref{lem1}.
-By the definition of $M_0$, this injection induces an injective $R$-linear homomorphism
+Hence, we have $M_{N'}=0$. \end{proof}